 Thanks Again for your Service!

 Uncle Sam is portrayed as a blood-sucking vampire wanting you to want to give more.
-The protesting citizens are in silhouette each holding a sign in protest of the exorbitant amount of taxes, liberties and freedom each will happily relinquish.
+The protesting citizens are in silhouette each holding a sign in protest of the exorbitant amount of taxes, liberties and freedom each will reluctantly relinquish.

 My recent doodling obsession has gone from my drawing pad to a t-shirt.
 I began one day while I was watching the Breaking Bad series, doodling faces.